LlmKira/Docs/docs/en/dev/basic.md

 # 📝 Plug-in Development Guide

+> This process may be out of date, it is recommended to start development directly from the template repo.
+> Also, you can refer to the `llmkira/extra/`

 The sample plug-in library used in this article: https://github.com/LlmKira/llmbot_plugin_bilisearch

 OpenaiBot provides an OPENAPI interface registration system for third-party plug-ins.
 This article will introduce how to